Research

 Information thermodynamics and turbulence

 Information thermodynamics is a new formulation of thermodynamics that explicitly considers the role of information.
 It has been playing an important role in the recent advancement of nonequilibrium statistical mechanics, offering solutions to long-standing challenges such as Maxwell’s demon paradox.
-While it might initially seem inappropriate to combine information thermodynamics and turbulence the fact that hydrodynamics typically deals with scales much larger than microscopic thermal fluctuations, several recent papers insist that the scales influenced by the thermal fluctuations and the smallest scale of turbulence are not as distinctly separated as conventionally thought.
+At first, it may seem inappropriate to combine information thermodynamics and turbulence, because hydrodynamics typically deals with scales much larger than microscopic thermal fluctuations.
+However, several recent papers argue that the scales influenced by thermal fluctuations and the smallest scale of turbulence are not as clearly separated as conventionally thought.
 They argue that the thermal fluctuations significantly influence the behaviour of the smallest scale of turbulence.

-Building upon this discussion, we have been applying the information thermodynamics on turbulence.
+Building on this discussion, we have been applying information thermodynamics to turbulence.
 Recently, we proved the existence of information transfer from large to small scales in turbulence, associated with the energy cascade, by the second law of information thermodynamics.
 This approach represents a departure from conventional thermofluid dynamics employed in domains like weather prediction and air conditioner design.
 We further aim to expand information hydrodynamics by taking advantage of the universal laws on information flow discovered by information thermodynamics.

 (Left) Energy spectra of turbulent flows driven by different large-scale forcing.
 They exhibit different behaviour in the large scales while collapsing in the small scales, indicating the small-scale statistical universality.
 (Right) Visualisations of large (red), intermediate (yellow), and small (cyan) scale vortices of turbulent flows driven by different large-scale forcing.
 The large-scale vortices constitute distinctive structures influenced by the forcing, while the small-scale vortices of different flows are quite similar to each other.